 How Can You Cancel Your Hot Water Heater Rental Contract?

 There are two ways you can cancel your hot water heater rental contract: by paying the cancellation fees or by buying out the water heater.

 Your rental contract should include a clause for early cancellation, including how much you have to pay to cancel your contract.
 Look through your paperwork so you know your rights and responsibilities, which will help you to avoid extra fees being added to your account.
 You will have to contact the company you are renting your hot water heater from, pay the cancellation fees, and give them back your water heater.

 You can also choose to buy out the rest of your contract.
 Your rental contract will generally include a buyout clause that outlines how much you will need to pay to buy out the water heater.
 This information can also usually be found either on the supplier’s website or by contacting them directly.
 Once you buy out the water heater, it is yours to keep.

 Want to switch your home insurance providers?
 Check out how to cancel your home insurance contract.

 Water heater rental companies lock homeowners into rental agreements lasting over a decade, and they can regularly raise rates with little oversight.
 These agreements last even after a house is sold, which can deceive the new homeowners because they assume that the hot water heater is paid for and included in the house’s purchase price.
 The agreements list ways that homeowners can get out of them, including buying the heater outright or paying cancellation fees, but this information is often buried in the fine print of the agreement.
-The whole thing can feel like a scam.
+The whole thing can feel dishonest.
 If people know about water heater rental agreements and how they can get out of them, they can make an informed decision on whether to rent or buy a water heater.